On the subcritical self-catalytic branching Brownian motions: Non-explosion

 In particular, we can define the almost surely finite random variable

 Therefore, almost surely $\tau_\infty \geq \tau^{\mathrm o}_{k}|_{k = N_{t}^{\mathrm o, \infty} + 1} \geq t$ for every $t\geq 0$.
 This implies the desired result. \end{proof}

 In the rest of this section, we establish a result which will be used later in Section \ref{sec:SS5}.
-As it has been explained in Subsection \ref{sec:MR} that, from Proposition \ref{prop:WD}, $(Z_t)_{t\geq 0}$ is a c\`adl\`ag process taking values in $\mathcal N$.
+As explained in Subsection \ref{sec:MR}, by Proposition \ref{prop:WD}, $(Z_t)_{t\geq 0}$ is a c\`adl\`ag process taking values in $\mathcal N$.
 It is also clear that $Z_t(\mathbb R)< \infty$ almost surely for every $t\geq 0$.

-\begin{proposition} Suppose that $g$ is a smooth function with bounded derivatives of any orders.
+\begin{proposition} Suppose that $g$ is a smooth function with bounded derivatives of all orders.
 Then the process

 is a (true) martingale.
 Here, $(L^{\{\alpha, \beta\}}_t)_{t\geq 0}$, the intersection local time between any two particles labelled by $\alpha$ and $\beta$, is defined as the unique continuous process such that